hrbrmstr/htmlunit/README.md

   wc_render("text") %>%
   substr(1, 300) %>%
   cat()
-## USA.gov: The U.S. Government's Official Web Portal | USAGov
+## Official Guide to Government Information and Services | USAGov
 ## Skip to main content
 ## An official website of the United States government Here's how you know
 ##